gdinwiddie/EquineHoroscope/README.md

 The code base started with [a fork](https://github.com/gdinwiddie/cucumber-java-skeleton/tree/eclipse-ready) of https://github.com/cucumber/cucumber-java-skeleton modified for working in Eclipse.

+Note: the `lib` directory containing the jars is zipped into http://idiacomputing.com/pub/EquineHoroscopeJars.zip

 Right now, it has one passing scenario.
 This scenario calls an instance of CrystalBall and ensures that the returned horoscope is not blank.
 That's not much of a test, but it is enough to force a rudimentary API into existence.

 What can force an actual implementation?